lgw2/lgw2.github.io/_teaching/csci558-fall-2024/syllabus.md

 ### Discord

-Please join the UM Computer Science Discord.
-Instructions can be found on Canvas.
+Please join the UM Computer Science Discord to keep up with announcements and to ask questions.
+Instructions can be found on
+Canvas.

 ## Course help hours (aka office hours)